 Dine at Old Faithful Inn

 A trip to Yellowstone would not be complete without seeing the largest log structure in the world built from 1903-04.
-During the 2021 summer, however, the hotel is operating in a limited capacity with not all rooms being open for lodging.
-Old Faithful Inn Dining Room is open for limited seating and buffet service only.
-The Old Faithful Geyser Grill and Old Faithful Inn Bear Paw Deli will offer take-out only.
-At the grill, you can order burgers, chicken sandwiches, salads, beer and wine to go.
+It’s a stunning hotel worth visiting if for no other reason than to experience its lobby and check out its architecture.
+Old Faithful Inn Dining Room will be open this summer, as will the Old Faithful Geyser Grill and Old Faithful Inn Bear Paw Deli.
+At the grill, you can order burgers, chicken sandwiches, salads, beer and wine.

 If you’re planning for a 2022 vacation, it’s important to know that the Old Faithful Inn dining room offers breakfast and lunch are first- come, first-served, but you need to make dinner reservations in advance.
 Don’t have reservations?
 Enjoy a drink and appetizers in the Bear Pit Lounge.
 For up-to-date information, go to Yellowstone National Park Lodges.

 View Wildlife in the Hayden Valley